Artificial kidney

-Artificial kidney is often a synonym for hemodialysis, but may also refer to the other renal replacement therapies (with exclusion of kidney transplantation) that are in use and/or in development.
-This article deals mainly with bioengineered kidneys/bioartificial kidneys that are grown from renal cell lines/renal tissue.
+Artificial kidney is often a synonym for hemodialyzer, but may also refer to the other renal replacement therapies (with exclusion of kidney transplantation) that are in use and/or in development.
+This article deals mainly with bio-artificial kidneys featuring cells that are grown from renal cell lines/renal tissue.

 The first successful artificial kidney was developed by Willem Kolff in the Netherlands during the early 1940s: Kolff was the first to construct a working dialyzer in 1943.

+Some of the commercial artificial kidney manufacturing companies are Care AG, Asahi Kasei, Medtronic, Vantive, Nipro, Fresenius among many others.